|It’s more than just making pancakes, as you will see.|

 |She still stands on her stool to cook her pancakes.|

-So Heres’s the Thing: At the table, I smile as we three share our ritualistic breakfast.
+So Here’s the thing: At the table, I smile as we three share our ritualistic breakfast.
 I know it’s more than just pancakes for breakfast.
-Perhaps you are recalling a memory of your own at your grandparents’ home that you enjoyed when you stayed with them.
+Perhaps you recall a memory of your own at your grandparents’ home that you enjoyed when you stayed with them.
 I know someday she’ll be sharing this with one of her grandchildren because I planted the seed.
 It may not be pancakes; it may be cookie baking or brownie making.
-I know, like postcards she is tucking those memories away in her memory book just like I am.
-I’ve said it before, I’ll say it again: “Grandchildren are a breath of fresh air.”
+I know, like postcards, she is tucking those memories away in her memory book just like I am.
+I’ve said it before, and I’ll repeat it: “Grandchildren are a breath of fresh air.”
 Breathe deeply.
 Take Joy!

 |We have made blueberry syrup together.

 with his pancakes!

 Avah’s Pancake Recipe